Mount Kinangop Day Trek

 Convenience for Everyone:

-Your food could be the other person’s poison.
+Your ‘food’ could be the other person’s ‘poison’.
+Therefore;

 🚫If you like music while hiking, carry earphones or headphones to listen at your volume and convenience.

-🚫Smoking, alcohol, and other non-prescribed drugs are not allowed during the hike.
+🚫Smoking, alcohol and other non-prescribed drugs are prohibited during the hike.

-✅While we have a list of what is needed above, we provide an extra liter of water to refill your valves, fruits, and glucose as part of the package.
-The fruits are clean but you should wash your hands and the fruits to observe hygiene.
+✅While we have a list of what is needed above, we provide an extra liter of water to refill your valves and fruits as part of the package.
+The fruits are clean, but you should wash your hands and the fruits too to observe hygiene.
 Your health is paramount.